Written by Jon Hickox (President of Colonial Remodeling LLC- A full service exterior remodeling company serving the

 NO REGRETS- How do I ensure that I make the correct decision the first time around?

 You owe it to both yourself and your home to proceed as cautiously and responsibly as possible with regards to your insurance claim.
-Since that first massive storm over 17 years ago, the. team at Colonial Remodeling has gained a tremendous amount of experience in developing a refined process that helps take our clients from beginning to end.
+Since that first massive storm years ago, the team at Colonial Remodeling has gained a tremendous amount of experience in developing a refined process that helps take our clients from beginning to end.
 Companies will continue to solicit you for your business from a variety of clever angles.
 Our approach at Colonial Remodeling is to be as honest and forthright as we can about our story and experiences in hopes of earning your business.
 The recent wind storm positions us as the best team to help you with restoring your home and working with your insurance company.
-We are a family-owned, local business with over 16,000 jobs installed and the experience to settle your insurance claim, handle your repairs, and in the process, we view this hail storm as a wonderful opportunity to continue to expand our customer base.
+We are a family-owned, local business with over 16,000 jobs installed and the experience to settle your insurance claim and handle your repairs.
+We viewed this hail storm as an opportunity to continue to expand our customer base.
 After all, we are a remodeling company first and foremost.
-But, with over two decade’s worth of experience under our belt settling insurance claims and over 16,000 installed jobs remodeling homes, we’d like to think we have something very unique to offer our potential clients.
+But, with over two decade’s worth of experience and under our belt settling insurance claims and over 16,000 installed jobs remodeling homes, we’d like to think we have something very unique to offer our potential clients.
 In the end, if we do our job properly then we are certain you will refer us to your friends, family, and neighbors both DURING and AFTER THE STORM.
-If you have been affected by the recent hail storm in Stone Ridge, VA or the hail storm in Manassas and Woodbridge, VA, give us a call today at (703) 534-0800.
-You can also visit us on our website at www.colonialremodeling.com for more information.
+If you have been affected by hail storm damage Stone Ridge, VA or the hail storm damage in Manassas and Woodbridge, VA, give us a call today at (703) 534-0800.
+You can also visit our blog for more information about storm damage.